Last Updated on June 27, 2025 by Julian Espinosa

 3. Trinidad

 Trinidad feels like stepping back in time, offering a glimpse of colonial Cuba preserved through the centuries.
-This UNESCO World Heritage site features remarkably intact colonial architecture and cobblestone streets that create an authentic atmosphere of bygone days.
+This UNESCO World Heritage site features remarkably intact colonial architecture and charming cobblestone streets that create an authentic atmosphere of bygone days.

 4. Viñales Valley